NightfuryEquinn/ME-Website/README.md

-# A Physics WEBsite
+# A Me WEBsite
-## A website for a purely physics (astrophysics, to specify) nerd who sadly became a programming student
+## A website for an astrophysics lover but ended up be a programmer
 SECOND Self Project